 How Does Sclerotherapy Work?

-A very small needle is used to inject a sclerosing foams into varicose or “spider” vein.
-We utilized FDA approved Asclera Polidocanol solution for Sclerotherapy at our facility.
-Different strengths of sclerosing foram are used based on the size of the vessel.
+A very small needle is used to inject a sclerosing foams into varicose or “spider” veins.
+We utilize FDA approved Asclera Polidocanol solution for Sclerotherapy at our facility.
+Different strengths of sclerosing foam are used based on the size of the vessel.
 To minimize the amount of individual injections, an attempt to locate the ‘feeder’ vessel will be made, and if located correctly large areas of visible veins can be treated with closure of a single feeding vessel.
 Once injected the cells that line the vein wall (endothelium) will become irritated, inflamed and damaged.
 External compression is applied using Ace wraps and/or support hose after the treatment.
 The compression causes the vein walls to seal together and the vein no longer can transport blood.
-Your body will over time break down and absorb the damaged vein.
+Your body break down and absorb the damaged vein over time.
 When healing is complete the vein is no longer visible.
 Superficial “spider” veins do not have any useful function and eliminating them will not affect your circulation.
 Reducing or eliminating spider and varicose veins can actually improve your circulation and alleviate symptoms of heaviness, aching and fatigue.